cisagov/ScubaGear/PowerShell/ScubaGear/baselines/defender.md

 ### License Requirements

 - Defender for Office 365 capabilities require Defender for Office 365 Plan 1 or 2.
 These are included with E5 and G5 and are available as add-ons for E3 and G3.
+However, third-party solutions can be used to meet this requirement.
+If a third-party solution is used, then a Defender for Office 365 Plan 1 or 2, E5, and G5 license is not required for the respective policies.

 ### Implementation